-Well, truth be told it's enormous.
-It took time and plenty of thinking and re-thinking but I can state it loud and clear that Convict Conditioning is the book that changed my views on training forever.
-At first I was like: "Calisthenics?
+Well, truth be told, it’s enormous.
+It took time and plenty of thinking and re-thinking, but I can state it loud and clear that Convict Conditioning is the book that changed my views on training forever.
+At first, I was like: “Calisthenics?
 Push-Ups and bodyweight Squats?
-Why bother?"
+Why bother?”
 But then I realized the power of old-school bodyweight strength training.
 Heck, right now my training is almost exclusively bodyweight.
-You may argue that weights are superior or calisthenics are too light and bla-bla.
+You may argue that weights are superior, or calisthenics are too light and bla-bla.
 But they are not.
-Bodyweight strength training is FAR superior to weight training in my opinion.
-I'm not here to convince anybody in this.
-If you like weights it's ok with me.
-But what I'm saying is that Convict Conditioning is so powerful that it opened my eyes.
-And I'm thankful to "Coach" Wade for this.
+Bodyweight strength training is as awesome as weight training in my opinion.
+I’m not here to convince anybody in this.
+If you like weights, it’s ok with me.
+What I’m saying is that Convict Conditioning is so powerful that it opened my eyes.
+And I’m thankful to “Coach” Wade for this.
 Bodyweight strength training is freedom.

 What Is to Write a Sequel?